Buckingham Hundred

 Buckingham Hundred was a hundred in the ceremonial county of Buckinghamshire, England.
 It was situated in the north west of the county and forming the boundary with the counties of Oxfordshire and Northamptonshire.
 There was also a small detached portion of the hundred embedded in Oxfordshire close to Bicester.

 History

 Until at least the time of the Domesday Survey in 1086 there were 18 hundreds in Buckinghamshire.
 It has been suggested however that neighbouring hundreds had already become more closely associated in the 11th century and around 1316 the original or ancient hundreds had been consolidated into 8 larger hundreds.
-Buckingham became the name of the hundred formed from the combined 11th century hundreds of Lamva (after Lamua Hill in Steeple Claydon), Rovelai (after the Rowley Hills in Lenborough) and Stodfald (after Stowe) although these original names still persisted in official records until at least the early part of the 17th century.
+Buckingham became the name of the hundred formed from the combined 11th century hundreds of Lamva, Rovelai and Stodfald although these original names still persisted in official records until at least the early part of the 17th century.
 The court leet for Buckingham hundred was every three weeks at various localities across the hundred.

+Stodfald Hundred's name came from Old English stōdfald 'enclosure for a stud of horses', named after a field in Lamport where the hundred court met.

+Rovelai Hundred was named after Old English Ruh hlaw, 'uncultivated hill', lately Rowley Hills, in Lenborough, where the hundred court met.

+Lamva Hundred was named after Old English muga, 'a heap' e.g. of hay, with the Norman French 'La' later prefixed, an artificial mound used to mark the meeting place of the hundred court, traditionally reported to be Park Meadow in Steeple Claydon.